kapilpokhrel/MrPalm/README.md

 ![](tinydemo.gif)

-Just something me and my friends were working on.
+Just something me and my friend were working on.

 This project is heavily inspired from [[1]](#1).
 All the 3d printed models are also inspired from this paper resource and modified for the servo placement.